 What was the original inspiration behind Earbits?
 Was there anything in particular that really drove it home for you guys to implement the idea?

 I’ve been working in the online advertising business for about 13 years handling everything from affiliate programs and banner ad campaigns, to search engine optimization and Google Adwords.
 The last serious job I had I was managing about $60 million in affiliate marketing revenue on a wide variety of campaigns.
 Somewhere during that time I put together a 10-piece funk, jazz and hip hop band with my close friend, Yotam Rosenbaum.
 We started playing shows around town and ultimately recorded an album together.
 We were invited to play with double Grammy winners Arrested Development and got great reviews, but when it came to marketing our shows and our album, we found that the tools out there for artists were a disaster.
 Plenty of companies have helped solve the problem of distribution for artists.
 You can sell CDs, downloads, ringtones, t-shirts, stickers, and more.
 But sell them to who?
 Most of the marketing tools out there are designed to market products with visual and text advertising, which doesn’t work for marketing music.
 Most of the tools for bands are social marketing tools that require a lot of time tweeting, posting to Facebook, coming up with viral tricks, or leveraging your existing fans to get out and spread the word.
 If I can speak frankly, good bands don’t want to do that.
 They want to play music and shows and have life experiences that give them inspiration for new music.
 You can’t do all of those things if you’re spending all of your time tweeting.
 So, one day Yotam and I were driving to San Diego and stuck in traffic and he asked how we could offer musicians the same sort of advertising services that I was used to using in my day job.
 After a dozen bad ideas we stumbled upon the concept for Earbits, a radio-style marketing platform where bands bid for airtime just like on Google Adwords.
-By the time we got to San Diego we were rabid with ideas about how to turn radio into a music advertising platform, and we talked about the concept constantly for two more years.
+By the time we got to San Diego, we were rabid with ideas about how to turn radio into a music advertising platform, and we talked about the concept constantly for two more years.
 Finally, last year, we decided that this platform needed to exist and that we were willing to risk everything to make it happen, and the company was born.
+So if you need help to let your business soar, professionals such as the ones on Illinois SEO Company might be worth contacting.

 Do you mind letting our readers know what your previous venture was before Earbits?
 Growing a company from $19M to $48M is no joke!